 During his time with AgriLife Research, he assisted the Rice Weed Management research program with applying herbicide treatments, collecting and organizing data, and harvesting research plots.

-McKnight says his transition back to Texas and into cotton should be smooth because he is driven by solving problems as an agronomist.“There are quite a few similarities between cotton and rice regarding the intensity of management,” he says.
+“There are quite a few similarities between cotton and rice regarding the intensity of management,” he says.
 “Both require extensive management to produce a successful crop.
 I am looking forward to drawing from my past experiences working in rice management in this new position.
 Accepting this position is also a homecoming for me.
 As a Texas native, I am very familiar with the passion that our growers and industry have for cotton production.”

 From a field research standpoint, his plan is to continue evaluating different research topics of interest to cotton production in the state.